 The Adani Group has announced plans for the expansion of the Kattupalli Port at Pulicat, located 54 km north of Chennai in Tamil Nadu.
 The current 330-acre port will be transformed into an impressive 6,111-acre facility.
 This expansion is a vital component of a master plan developed by Marine Infrastructure Development Private Limited and Special Economic Zone Limited Company, subsidiaries of Adani Ports.
-The purpose of the Rs 53,400 crore plan is to not only develop the port and its harbor but also to enhance the associated infrastructure and industry in Pulicat.
+The purpose of the Rs 53,400 crore plan is to not only develop the port and its harbour but also to enhance the associated infrastructure and industry in Pulicat.

 According to The News Minute, the livelihoods of approximately 1,00,000 people are at risk if the marine ecosystem of Pulicat is impacted.
 Specifically, this situation will have a severe impact on 300 fisherwomen in the area.
-Furthermore, it would leave millions at the flood risk.
+Furthermore, it would leave millions at flood risk.

 Arguments against the port